 #3.
 Informal vs. Formal Addressing Form Is Alive And Well

 The Chinese language uses formal and informal address forms in the second person.
 While 您 (nín) is the formal you, sir or you, madame, 你 (nǐ) is simple informal you, as we know it.
-The concept may be puzzling for an English speaker to whom average hey, you works.
+The concept may be puzzling for an English speaker to whom average hey, you work.
 But let’s not forget that localization is all about the demographic you’re targeting!

 The ‘demography first’ rule applies not only to the linguistic aspect of localization, but to the marketing approach in general.
-While UI translation and technical documents would require formal addressing, marketing of top mobile apps speaks to users strictly on a personal level and in a simple tone.
+While UI translation and technical documents would require formal addressing, the marketing of top mobile apps speaks to users strictly on a personal level and in a simple tone.